Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, NHL, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in fantasy bonus entries.

-DeRozan has failed to reach four or more assists in two of the three games.
-In Friday's 123-118 loss at Cleveland, he dished out three assists, while scoring 20 points.
+Ball has registered seven or more assists in each of the last four games.
+In a 119-115 win over the Washington Wizards on Saturday, he scored 20 points, while dishing out 11 assists.
+The SportsLine model projects 7.1 assists for Ball, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-Holmgren has dominated the boards of late.
-Over the past two games, he has grabbed 13 and 10 rebounds, respectively.
-He has registered double-digit rebounds in six of the past nine games.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 8x.
+Wiggins is averaging 15.1 points over the last 10 games.
+In 43 starts this season, he is averaging 15.7 points per game.
+He has scored 15 or more points in five of the last seven games.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 4.79x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.